loft-demos/ce-demo-stacks-argocd/README.md

 | `toHost.services.enabled` | The Gateway routes to the Service on the control plane cluster, so the backendRef only resolves if the Service is synced out. |
 | `toHost.gatewayApi.gateways` left off | Routes travel outward; tenants do not create Gateways.
 Leaving Gateway sync off keeps it that way. |

-`status.exposeAddresses: true` is optional but makes the demo easier — it lets the tenant see where to point DNS:
+`status.exposeAddresses: true` is optional but makes the demo easier and it lets the tenant see where to point DNS:

 ```bash